worron/awesome-config/README.md

 <p align="center"><a href="https://youtu.be/OoSts990-lY">Video Demo</a></p>

 ## Description
-Advanced user config for Awesome WM consist of a bunch of new widgets, features, tiling schemes, and some reworked standard widgets.
+Advanced user config for `awesome` consist of a bunch of new widgets, features, tiling schemes, and some reworked standard widgets.
 This repository provide only config examples and themes.
 Main code base can be found in `redflat` submodule.